Kurds in Syria: Kurdish demands for autonomy

-Post-independence
+Early post-independence period

-Two early presidents, Husni Zaim and also Adib Al Shishakli, were of Kurdish origin, but they didn't identify as Kurds nor did they speak Kurdish.
+Two early presidents, Husni al-Za'im and also Adib Shishakli, were of Kurdish origin, but they didn't identify as Kurds nor did they speak Kurdish.
 Shishakli even initiated the policy of prohibiting the Kurdish culture.
 Osman Sabri and Hamza Diweran along with some Kurdish politicians, founded the Kurdistan Democratic Party of Syria (KDPS) in 1957.
 The objectives of KDPS were promotion of Kurdish cultural rights, economic progress and democratic change.
 Following their demands for the recognition of the Kurdish cultural rights, the Party got suppressed by the United Arab Republic and the possession of Kurdish publications or music was enough to be sent to be detained.
 KDPS was never legally recognized by the Syrian state and remains an underground organization, especially after a crackdown in 1960 during which several of its leaders were arrested, charged with separatism and imprisoned.
 After the failure of Syrian political union with Egypt in 1961, Syria was declared an Arab Republic in the interim constitution.